danielgtaylor/huma/README.md

 func (deps..., params..., requestModel) (headers..., responseModels...)
 ```

-Dependencies, parameterss, headers, and models are covered in more detail in the following sections.
+Dependencies, parameters, headers, and models are covered in more detail in the following sections.
 For now this gives an idea of how to write handler functions based on the inputs and outputs of your operation.

 For example, the most basic "Hello world" that takes no parameters and returns a greeting message might look like this: